makersacademy/airport_challenge/README.md

 ```

 ## Further Developments
-* Should not be able to land same plane twice.
+* Should not be able to land the same plane twice.
 * Allow to choose which plane to quit airport.